LilMbuziVert/Handy/README.md

 ## Features

-- Convert handlengths to metric units
+- Convert hand lengths to metric units
 - Use finger lengths for smaller measurements
 - Measure with forearm lengths for larger objects
 - Save your personal measurements for consistent conversions